A Guess Isn’t Good Enough for a Jury

 PTSD is diagnosed by a Psychiatrist.
 PTSD does not appear randomly.
 PTSD may derive from an injury or event so severe that it ends up in Court.
 If the catchall of “emotional distress” proves to be PTSD, a Forensic Psychiatrist is the right Expert to make that call.
 The diagnosis of PTSD is not required to proceed with your case.
 Events can cause other psychiatric disorders that are confused with PTSD including Adjustment Disorder and other trauma-related disorders like Generalized Anxiety and Depression.

-Dr. Adhia provides Pro-Bono assessments for Physicians for Human Rights, evaluation victims of human trafficking and sexual slavery.
+Dr. Adhia provides Pro Bono forensic assessments for Physicians for Human Rights, evaluating victims of human trafficking.
 Human trafficking is a severe relative of kidnapping.
-Victims isolated from their liberty and family may manifest a range of symptoms and severe psychiatric conditions.
+Victims isolated from their liberty and family may manifest a range of symptoms and severe psychiatric conditions, including PTSD.

 TRAUMA AND RESPONSE TO TRAUMATIC EVENTS